CDCgov/react-starter-kit/README.md

-# React Starter Kit
+# CDC React Starter Kit

 This is a simple starter kit ("stub") for creating [ReactJS](https://reactjs.org/) based projects.

-There's many ways to start a React project if you haven't already.
-Some teams prefer to use [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) command line tool, which is another valid starting point.
-This just bakes in some starting setup for a standard JS effort.
+There's a few different ways to start a React project if you haven't already; some teams prefer to use [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) command line tool.
+This approach uses WebPack and bakes in some starting setup for a standard JS app effort.

 - [ESLint](https://eslint.org/) configuration
 - [Prettier](https://prettier.io/docs/en/index.html) config
-- Precommit hooks
+- [WebPack](https://webpack.js.org/) configuration for local development and building assets
-- Babel translation for older browsers (IE11)
+- [Babel](https://babeljs.io/) translation for older browsers (IE11)
+- Precommit hooks with lint checks

 For CDC this also includes some information for supporting CDC.gov specific web tools.